openvinotoolkit/nncf/README.md

 |[Sparsity](./docs/compression_algorithms/Sparsity.md) | Supported | Supported |
 |[Filter pruning](./docs/compression_algorithms/Pruning.md) | Supported | Supported |

-All of these algorithms can be executed through [Accuracy-Aware model training](./docs/Usage.md#accuracy-aware-model-training) pipelines: [Adaptive Compression Level Training](./docs/accuracy_aware_model_training/AdaptiveCompressionLevelTraining.md) and [Early Exit Training](./docs/accuracy_aware_model_training/EarlyExitTraining.md).
+All of these algorithms can be executed through [Accuracy-Aware model training](./docs/Usage.md#accuracy-aware-model-training) pipelines.
 They allow to achieve the maximum compression level or to reduce the fine-tuning time, while staying within the range of the user-defined maximum accuracy degradation.

 ## Post-Training Optimization Algorithms
+Post-Training Optimization Algorithms is a set of algorithms which takes the subset of validation dataset and utilizes it for calibration of optimization parameters.

 | Compression algorithm                                                       |         ONNX          |TensorFlow|         PyTorch          |OpenVINO|
 |:----------------------------------------------------------------------------|:------------------------:| :---: |:------------------------:| :---: |